-The patient is a nine year old boy whose main symptoms are insomnia, anxiety, and bad breath (his mother’s concern).
+The patient is a nine-year-old boy whose main symptoms are insomnia, anxiety, and bad breath (his mother’s concern).
 He is a stocky boy, with very short brownish blonde hair, very pale skin, and a round face.
 In the interview, he sits slouching on a stool, slowly moving around.
 His voice can be monotonous and sometimes mumbling.
 He has fun with words and crafting sentences.
 For example, he refers to his front tooth that sticks out as his “dental disorder”.
 There is a staring, impassive quality to his face; although he is very intelligent, he appears somewhat vacant or lost in thought.
 He is quite solitary by nature – happily spending hours alone at home on the computer or reading or drawing.
 At school, he often chooses not to play with the other children at recess.
-Instead, he walks round and around a tree, thinking.
+Instead, he walks around and around a tree, thinking.
 He has, however, an easily triggered temper: should another child bump into him (accidentally or intentionally), he can fly into a rage and attacks, hitting or punching.

 When he was a baby, he got a rash, which looks like impetigo, on his side (right flank) and on his arm.
 It is bumpy, red, inflamed, and hot.
 It comes up when he has lots of sugar, off and on for years; it is kind of itchy.